BenchLabs/bench-technology-handbook/culture-and-principles.md

 It's that simple: one conversation changes the culture, and another may correct its course.

 So, as culture creators, it is up to us to observe the conversations that we're part of.
 We must then assess: "are these conversations consistent with the culture I'm committed to creating?"
-If they aren't, it's up to us to make sure the our suubsequent conversations put us back on track.
+If they aren't, it's up to us to make sure the our subsequent conversations put us back on track.

 ## Culture at scale with principles